-To determine the efficiency of our protocol for AC functionalization of HA microgels, we performed an Ellman's reaction.
-We separately prepared 20 μL of microgels with 3.15 mM adamantane, 3.15 mM cyclodextrin, and 3.15 mM AC added sequentially as described previously.
-We chose the high AC concentration microgels for this experiment to provide the most conservative approximation of the reaction efficiency due to this formulation having the lowest predicted post-functionalization methacrylate group availability.
-We resuspended the 20 μL microgel pack with 20 μL of fresh PBS, centrifuged the mixture at 4000 ×g for 5 min, and collected the supernatant.
-We prepared a reaction buffer (100 mM sodium phosphate, pH 8.0, 1 mM EDTA) following the manufacturer's instructions for 5,5-dithio-bis-(2-nitrobenzoic acid) (Ellman's Reagent, product no. 22582).
-We added 200 μ L of reaction buffer and 4 μ L of 4 mg mL-1 Ellman's Reagent to each supernatant and measured the solution's absorbance at 412 nm.
+Ellman's Reaction: To determine the efficiency of the protocol for AC functionalization of HA microgels, an Ellman's reaction was performed.
+The authors separately prepared 20 μL of microgels with 3.15 mM adamantane, 3.15 mM cyclodextrin, and 3.15 mM AC, added sequentially, as described previously.
+The high AC concentration microgels were chosen for this experiment to provide the most conservative approximation of the reaction efficiency due to the formulation having the lowest predicted post-functionalization methacrylate group availability.
+A 20 μL microgel pack was resuspended with 20 μL of fresh PBS, centrifuged the mixture at 4000×g for 5 min, and collected the supernatant.
+A reaction buffer (100 mM sodium phosphate, pH 8.0, 1 mM EDTA) was prepared following the manufacturer's instructions for 5,5'-dithio-bis-(2-nitrobenzoic acid) (Ellman's reagent, product no. 22 582).
+200 μL of reaction buffer and $4\,\mu L$ of 4 mg mL $^{-1}$ Ellman's reagent were added to each supernatant and the solution's absorbance was measured at 412 nm.
 Data were normalized to a standard curve of each solution.
-We found that the unreacted adamantane and cyclodextrin in the supernatant fell below the detection threshold of 0.1 mM, thus yielding a greater than 96% reaction efficiency (Figure S8b).
-When AC was added sequentially, we found 10% of the cyclodextrin added to be unreacted.
-We also performed this reaction on the supernatant of the sequential AC reaction after performing our rinse protocol (Methods) and found that all the unreacted cyclodextrin molecules had been removed from the solution.
+It was found that the unreacted adamantane and cyclodextrin in the supernatant fell below the detection threshold of 0.1 mM, thus yielding a greater than 96% reaction efficiency (Figure S8b, Supporting Information).
+When AC was added sequentially, 10% of the cyclodextrin added was found to be unreacted.
+The authors also performed this reaction on the supernatant of the sequential AC reaction after performing the rinse protocol and found that all the unreacted cyclodextrin molecules had been removed from the solution.
 The Ellman's reaction could not be repeated for unreacted RGD because the highest RGD concentration of 0.2 mg mL-1 (0.19 mM) used in the manuscript fell near the detection threshold.